 Coolerator was sold several times in the 1940s and ’50s, first to Michigan’s Gibson Refrigerator.
 While Coolerator shipped refrigerators as far away as Sweden, Gibson sold the Duluth plants to International Telephone & Telegraph in 1951 and held on four more years before closing in 1955.
 McGraw Electric purchased the plants’ equipment and machinery.

 In 1961 the West Duluth complex was remodeled and opened as Shoppers City.
-It later became a K-Mart and Country Store grocery before being converted to a Menards; the entire complex was destroyed in 2003 to build a new Menards superstore was constructed in 2003, but portions of the 1921 building are still standing.
+It later became a K-Mart, Red Owl, and Country Store grocery before being converted to a Menards; the entire complex was destroyed in 2003 to build a new Menards superstore was constructed in 2003, but portions of the 1921 building are still standing.